NNL West Model Expo Tip Sheet

 10. Bring food.
 The hotel next to the Convention Center usually vends sandwiches, salads, chilled drinks, and so forth at a stand in the lobby, but it can be pricey.
 (There may also be soft drink vending machines in the lobby — bring coins!)
 There are several restaurants (Togo’s, McDonalds, Burger King, Denny’s) providing take-out service within a mile or so, but that requires that you leave your table.

 11. Dress code.
-Wear comfortable clothing, preferably layered as the exhibit hall warms up during the day.
+Wear comfortable clothing, preferably layered as the exhibit hall is very cold during check in and warms up during the day.
 Wear comfortable walking shoes.
-Do not wear a red nylon jacket, as that’s reserved for show staff.
 Do bring a raincoat, though you probably won’t need it, and an umbrella is a nice touch.
-If you’re going to bring stuff over from the parking garage, a tarp to cover your goods is also desirable.
+If you’re going to bring stuff over from the parking garage, a tarp or plastic to cover your goods is also desirable.

 13. Follow loading ramp instructions.
 Remember that you are not the only vendor — in fact, we expect 60 or more vendors.
 Do not leave your vehicle unattended on the loading ramp.
 The ramp will be blocked if more than two vehicles park there.
-Unload your stuff as fast as possible and move your vehicle, or park in the covered parking and bring it over by hand truck.
+Unload your stuff as fast as possible and move your vehicle.
+Some choose to park in the covered parking and bring it over by hand truck.

 14. Stealth purchases.
-Vendors like to buy stuff too!
-The setup time is the best opportunity for you to look for things you need, meet the other vendors, etc. If you’re going to buy stuff, bring an extra box or large plastic trash bags in which to hide the stuff you buy behind your table — otherwise you may be asked repeatedly whether that stuff is for sale.
-(Just don’t step on it!)
-Don't mention to the buyer that you got a "great deal" on that kit before the show opened!
+Vendors and staff like to buy stuff too!
+The setup time is the best opportunity for you to look for things you need, meet the other vendors, etc. Many vendors dislike this practice and don’t sell before the public is let in.
+It is a difficult thing to stop, so you are on your own with this matter.
+If you’re going to buy stuff, bring an extra box or large plastic trash bags in which to hide the stuff you buy behind your table — otherwise you may be asked repeatedly whether that stuff is for sale.
+Don't mention to the buyers that you got a "great deal" on that kit before the show opened!
 This creates bad vibes all around!

 15. Showing your wares.
 There are as many ways to display merchandise as there are vendors and products.
 Some vendors bring shelving, racks, custom display cases, or simply stack stuff on the table.
 You can put stuff on display under your table, but that means you usually have to stand in the aisle to keep an eye on it and answer questions about it.
 Sometimes vendors stack cases of kits behind tables as impromptu shelving; this makes it hard for buyers to get things, and requires someone be behind the table to hand them things.
 Whatever you do, make it easy to see things and their prices (that will reduce handling), and avoid precarious stacks!
 If you're near a fire extinguisher, please remember to keep the area in front of the extinguisher clear.

 16. Opening kits.
 People expect to be able to look inside out of production kits unless the shrink-wrap is obviously from the factory.
-It’s a good opportunity to "set expectations" and double-check the contents — after all; chrome tree might just be sitting on your workbench!
+It’s a good opportunity to "set expectations" and double-check the contents — after all, the chrome tree might just be sitting on your workbench!

 17. Be prepared to haggle.
-You should price items for the highest price you can reasonably expect for the item.
+You should price items for the highest price you can reasonably expect for the item-just don’t get greedy.
 Don’t be surprised if your buyers counter with lower offers — as little as 50% to 75% of your asking price.
 Buyers often choose several items and ask for a "package deal" (volume discount.)
 Use your own judgment, and remember that if it doesn’t sell, you get to haul it home!
-And remember that a satisfied buyer may buy more at the same show, and/or tell friends at the show about where he/she found a good deal!
+And remember that a satisfied buyer may buy more at the same show, and/or tell friends at the show about where he/she found a vendor!

 18. Swapping.
-Some customers take the name "swap meet" literally, and might have items to trade or ask if you take trades.
+Some customers or vendors take the name "swap meet" literally, and might have items to trade or ask if you take trades.
 This is totally up to you.
 If you are looking for some things — post a sign listing the things you want!
-Some person out there probably has it!
+Some person out there might have it!

 19. Parts is parts.
 You don’t have to bring just new items or collector kits; incomplete kits, unfinished kits, damaged kits, spare parts, and so on are steady sellers.
 Some people come just to buy parts!
 It helps if you sort out piles of parts, but many people are willing to rummage through a box in search of some treasure.
 In general, remember that loose parts don’t sell well, and buyers usually don’t take the time to go through parts boxes until they’ve made several rounds of the show.
 If you bring decals, put them in a separate box or folder(s) so they’re easier to look through.